History of whaling: United States of America

 Beginning in the late colonial period, the United States grew to become the preeminent whaling nation in the world by the 1830s.
 American whaling's origins were in New York and New England, including Cape Cod, Massachusetts and nearby cities.
 Whale oil was in demand chiefly for lamps.
 By the 18th century whaling in Nantucket had become a highly lucrative deep-sea industry, with voyages extending for years at a time and traveling as far as South Pacific waters.
 During the American Revolution, the British navy targeted American whaling ships as legitimate prizes.
 In turn, many whalers fitted out as privateers against the British.

 Whaling recovered after the war ended in 1783 and the industry began to prosper, using bases at Nantucket and then New Bedford.
 Whalers took greater economic risks in search of profit, expanding their hunting grounds.
 Investment and financing arrangements allowed managers of whaling ventures to share their risks by selling some equity, but retain a substantial portion of the profit.
 As a result, they had little incentive to plan their voyages to minimize risk.

 Ten thousand seamen manned the ships, including more than 3,000 African American seamen.
 Early whaling efforts concentrated on right whales and humpbacks, which were found near the American coast.
 As these populations declined and the market for whale products grew, American whalers began hunting sperm whales.
 The sperm whale was particularly prized for spermaceti, a dense waxy substance that burns with an exceedingly bright flame that is found in the spermaceti organ, located forward and above the skull.
 (In fact, the measurement of luminosity, or light, is called Candlepower, and its very definition is measured as the light put out by a spermaceti candle.)

 Hunting sperm whales required longer whaling voyages, and soon New Bedford and Nantucket whalemen were ranging the globe, cruising "whaling grounds" off Japan, off the coast of Peru and Ecuador, and along the equatorial regions of the Pacific Ocean.

 Whale oil was essential for illuminating homes and businesses in the 19th century, and lubricated the machines of the Industrial Revolution.
 Manufacturers in the United States and Europe prized the long keratin plates (called baleen) found in the mouths of whale species like the right whale and the humpback whale.
-The Baleen Whales used these fringed plates as a sort of "sieve" to strain small food items out of the water.
+Baleen whales used these fringed plates as a sort of "sieve" to strain small food items out of the water.
 For humans, the baleen went to work in the form of corset stays and umbrella ribs and the like.

 British competition and import duties drove New England whaling ships out of the North Atlantic and into the southern oceans, ultimately making whaling into a global economic enterprise.
 The mid 19th century was the golden age of American whaling.

 From the Civil War, when Confederate raiders targeted American whalers, through the early 20th century, the American whaling industry suffered economic competition, especially from kerosene, a superior fuel for lighting.